-The application of the Galileo model, with the aim of applying such scientific methods as applied in the physical science, to communication research has some advantages other than conventional methods - considerations of 1) relational properties of the neural network between objects and/or concepts, 2) the relativity of constitutive construct structure consisting of comparison measurements between objects and/or concepts, 3) timely and contextually relevant constitutive structure on the basis of time-space frame.
+The application of the Galileo model, with the aim of applying scientific methods applied in physical science to communication research, has some advantages not displayed by conventional methods -advantages such as 1) relational properties of the neural network between objects and/or concepts, 2) the relativity of constitutive construct structure consisting of comparison measurements between objects and/or concepts, and 3) timely and contextually relevant constitutive structure on the basis of time-space frame.

-The advantage of the Galileo model lies in emphasizing the importance that rather than the direct inference to the population, observations are for the accurate measurement of the sampling parameters along with reports of sampling errors unexplained as the area of uncertainty.
-At the heart of the argument of the idea is the consideration of the relativity and comparison of measurement on time-space frame, not the fixed and absolute standardized measurement.
-Measurements mean relative values in terms of a comparison to a standard.
-Therefore, it is important that replications and repeated tests should be made by other researchers in the timely and contextually fashion.
+Accordingly, another advantage of the Galileo model lies in its emphasis on the importance of observations for the accurate measurement of the sampling parameters, rather than indirect inference to a population, along with reports of sampling errors unexplained as the area of uncertainty.
+At the heart of this idea is the consideration of relativity and comparison of measurement on time-space frame, as opposed to fixed and absolute standardized measurement.
+Measurements mean relative values in terms of comparison to a standard.
+Therefore, it is important that replications and repeated tests should be made by other researchers in a timely and contextually relevant fashion.
 (Woelfel & Stoyanoff, 2006).

-The Galileo model is a multidimensional space in which objects and/or concepts are arrayed based on distances of similarity and dissimilarity between any objects and/or concepts including the self.
+The Galileo model is a multidimensional space in which objects and/or concepts are arrayed based on distances of similarity and dissimilarity between all objects and/or concepts including the self.
 The very interpoint distances reflect closenesses and differences in shared meaning as collective consciousness.
 The more shared properties any objects or concepts have, the closer they are located in the Galileo space.
 Conversely, the more different the properties are, the further apart they are.